mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 * It grants power over your time to anyone who writes you an email.
 * It makes it impossible to order your tasks by priority.
-* It couples the act of reviewing your to-do list with the act of processing new emails.
+* It couples the act of reviewing your to-do list with the act of checking for new emails.

 Instead, I process each email using the following workflow that David Allen popularized in [*Getting Things Done*](https://amzn.to/2J3GIY1):

-1. If the email does not require a reply, I archive it
+1. If the email doesn't require a reply, I archive it.
 1. If the email requires a reply I can write in under two minutes, I reply immediately.
 1. For all other emails, I add "Respond to [person]" to my to-do list and then archive the email.

-If you're in the habit of using your inbox to manage tasks, the prospect of managing a whole separate task list sounds tedious and annoying.
+If you currently manage tasks through your inbox, the prospect of maintaining a whole separate task list probably sounds tedious and annoying.
 Just try it for a week.

-Before I did it, I didn't realize the hold that emails had on me by sitting in my inbox.
-Any time I checked my inbox, it was sitting there begging for my attention.
+Before I extracted my to-do list from my inbox, I never realized the power those emails held over me.
+Any time I checked my inbox, every message was sitting there begging for my attention.
 Now, when I receive an email that doesn't require an immediate response, I just create a task and schedule it for when I have time to reply.
-It gives me the freedom to forget about the email because I know my to-do list will remind me about it later.
+It gives me the freedom to forget about the email because I know my to-do list will remind me at the appropriate time.

 {% assign fig_caption = "When an email merits a thoughtful response, I create a task for it in my [to-do list app](https://nirvanahq.com/)" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="nirvana-tasks.jpg" alt="Chat settings in Gmail" max_width="785px" img_link=true class="img-border" fig_caption=fig_caption %}

 My to-do list app of choice is [Nirvana](https://nirvanahq.com/).
-I think it's okay not great.
+I think it's *okay*, not great.
 I've heard good things about [Todoist](https://todoist.com), but I'm too accustomed to my Nirvana workflow to switch.
+{: .notice--info}

 ### Unbundle Hangouts from Gmail